 FAIR Health is a national, independent nonprofit organization whose mission is to bring transparency to healthcare costs and health insurance information through comprehensive data products, consumer resources and the support of health services research.

-FAIR Health uses our database of billions of billed medical and dental services to:
+FAIR Health uses its database of billions of billed medical and dental services to:

-- Create data products, custom analytics and interactive data dashboards that FAIR Health licenses to health plans, insurers, third-party administrators, employers, unions, healthcare professionals, hospitals and health systems, government agencies, policy makers, healthcare providers, researchers and others.
-With our professional staff of experts in healthcare, statistics, technology and communications, FAIR Health strives to offer information to all stakeholders in the healthcare sector.
+- Create data products, custom analytics and interactive data dashboards that FAIR Health licenses to health plans, insurers, third-party administrators, employers, unions, healthcare professionals, hospitals and health systems, government agencies, policy makers, researchers and others.
+With our professional staff of experts in healthcare, statistics, technology and consumer education, FAIR Health strives to offer information to all stakeholders in the healthcare sector.

 While the investigation took place in New York, the settlement had national implications.
 Since our inception, FAIR Health has established a national reputation for bringing cost transparency to the healthcare sector.
 FAIR Health maintains and makes available trusted claims data resources used to promote sound decision making by participants throughout the healthcare system nationwide.
 Although not a government agency, FAIR Health serves as the authoritative, official data source in numerous governmental programs.

-FAIR Health serves a broad range of healthcare stakeholders in various industries, among them:
+FAIR Health serves a broad range of healthcare stakeholders in various industries, including but not limited to: